 That being said, there are number things that differentiate us from most of our small business contemporaries, as we:

-This means that we have performed exceptionally well on contracts; possess the corporate infrastructure to navigate complex government requirements to obtain and maintain schedules, certifications, and verifications; proven that we have the resources to rapidly expand on a moment’s notice; and we can compete and win against companies whose electricity bill for one of their buildings exceeds our entire operating budget.
+What this all means is that we have performed exceptionally well on contracts; possess the corporate infrastructure to navigate complex government requirements to obtain and maintain schedules, certifications, and verifications; proven that we have the resources to rapidly expand on a moment’s notice; and we can compete and win against companies whose electricity bill for just one of their many buildings exceeds our entire operating budget.

 Answer: It could be because we don’t have buildings with our name on them, super bowl ads, or manufacture sexy fighter jets or weapons systems.
 We are an enterprising small business that counts on word of mouth advertising for a job well done.
 In our circles, the accolades of our customers and employees speak louder than any ad campaign.